 Pete serves as the chief operating officer, chairman of the board of directors, and director of the Workers' Compensation Department of Marshall Dennehey Warner Coleman & Goggin.
-As well, Pete serves as a member of the executive committee, which is the governing body of the firm.
+As well, he serves as a member of the executive committee, which is the governing body of the firm.
 In his capacity as chief operating officer, Pete is responsible for the day-to-day operations of the firm.

 In addition to his various duties for the firm, Pete has also lectured for organizations such as the Pennsylvania Claims Association.
 He has held various offices in the Philadelphia Association of Defense Counsel, including president in 2002.
 He has served as an investigator as well as member of the Philadelphia Commission on Judicial Selection and Retention.
 Pete serves as a judge pro tem for the Philadelphia Court of Common Pleas, as well as a mediator for the U.S. District Court for the Eastern District of Pennsylvania.
 He also serves as a member of the board of directors of the Insurance Society of Philadelphia.
-He has been named a Best Lawyer in America® from 2001 to present and designated a Pennsylvania Super Lawyer for 2005 to 2008 in the area of civil litigation defense.
+He has been named a Best Lawyer in America® since 2001 and was designated a Pennsylvania Super Lawyer for 2005 to 2008 in the area of civil litigation defense.

 Pete is a graduate of Penn State University.
 Following graduation, he attended the University of Stetson College of Law in Florida, where he achieved his juris doctor in 1974.
 He then entered the Judge Advocate General's Corps of the United States Army.
 Pete served as a captain at Fort Riley, Kansas, home of the Big Red "1."
 He tried in excess of 200 military justice matters and achieved an Army Commendation Medal while serving as the 1st Infantry Division's chief trial counsel.
 Following Pete's honorable discharge from the military in 1977, he began his career with Marshall Dennehey Warner Coleman & Goggin.